tus/tus-resumable-upload-protocol/protocol.md

-If you are dealing with HTTP proxies that strip/modify HTTP headers or can't handle `PATCH` requests properly, you should consider using HTTPS which will make it impossible for proxies to modify your requests.
+If you are dealing with HTTP proxies that strip/modify HTTP headers or can't handle `PATCH` requests properly, you should consider using HTTPS which will make it impossible for proxies to modify your requests and use the [`Tus-Method-Override`](#tus-method-override) header which allows you to use `POST` requests.

 If that is not an option for you, please reach out to us, we are open to defining a compatibility protocol extension.